 Hello!
 My name is Shannon Woodward, and I’m a writer, realtor, artist and gardener living in a little house in the big woods somewhere north of Seattle.
 I love a lot of things that end with “ing”–laughing, cooking, baking, quilting, knitting, painting, gardening and traveling.
-For as long as I can remember, I’ve been interested in herbs and the notion of natural healing, herbalism and homemade health products, but only recently began studying herbalism in earnest.
-I completed the online Intermediate Course from the Herbal Academy of New England last year and am currently enrolled in their Botany & Wildcrafting Course I’m sure a great deal of what I’m learning will end up here. 🙂
+For as long as I can remember, I’ve been interested in herbs and the notion of natural healing, herbalism and homemade health products, but only began studying herbalism in earnest in the last ten years.
+I completed the online Intermediate Course from the Herbal Academy of New England several years ago and have since completed their Botany & Wildcrafting Course I’m sure a great deal of what I’m learning will end up here. 🙂

 How did Twig and Feather come about?

 I began this blog because during the twenty years that my husband pastored the church we founded, Calvary Marysville, I noticed that a lot of young women in our church had never been taught to keep their homes.
 Either their mothers had done everything themselves and didn’t take the time to pass those skills on to them, or their mothers had been absent from the home.
 Over the years, those young women came to me one-by-one with their questions.
 How do I come up with a food budget?
 How do I sew on a button?
 How do I cook a roast?
 How can I make my home cozy for my family?